AfaanBilal/AMX-TextEdit/README.md

 ##### Download: [Executable, V0.0.2.33](https://afaan.ml/downloads/AMX-TextEdit-0.0.2.33-Executable.zip)

 ## Introduction
-**AMX TextEdit** is a simple, tabbed text editor written in C++.
+**AMX TextEdit** is a simple, fast, tabbed text editor written in C++.
 A lightweight replacement for your notepad with tabs!

 ## Contributing
 All contributions are welcome.
 Please create an issue first for any feature request